sebasgebuis/infovis/_sources/docs/home.md

 Quartz.
 (2016, August 28).
 The “millennial whoop” is taking over pop music [Video].
 YouTube. https://www.youtube.com/watch?v=MN23lFKfpck

+# Reflection

+During the pear review we received valuable feedback from fellow students.
+Overall, the feedback was very positive and encouraging, which served as a source of motivation and assurance.

+However, several students raised a specific concern regarding the clarity of the scatterplot that was made.
+The scatterplot provided information about the instrumentalness and acousticness of popular songs.
+For many students the scatterplot was not clear enough and too confusing.
+To avoid any misunderstanding among readers, we've decided to remove the scatterplot.

+Overall, the feedback was very positive and helpful for the research and has aided in the completion of this research.

 # Work Distribution

 Sebastiaan Gebuis: Layed the foundation for the project.
 Made most of the visualisations in the beginning, which were further explored by others.
 Also responsible for the functioning of the repository / GitHub site.
 Wrote most of the "home.md" file.